 HS Codes for e-commerce shipments to the USA

 The low value duty free threshold to the USA is US$800.
 Most clearance express (ECCF) and cargo (CFS) processes do not require an HS Code.
 However, US CBP often holds shipments for inadequate descriptions.

 Using Section 321 type 86 entries, e-commerce merchants can clear e-commerce orders via more traditional automated brokerage systems (ABI/ ACE) which require HS codes.

-HS Code Explained and Updates for 2022.
+HS Code Explained with recent Updates

 The system used by worldwide customs authorities to classify goods, the Harmonized System (HS) are updated regularly.
 The HS serves as a way for customs to translate product descriptions into commonly agreed nomenclature.
 The classifications are then used to determine tariffs, admissibility, quotas (if applicable), and trade statistics.

 READ MORE: IMPORT DUTY AND HOW IT IS CALCULATED